radondb/website/content/en/docs/mysql/v2.2.0/overview/scene.md

 weight: 3
 ---
 # Financial scenario
-Strong data consistency meets the reliability requirements in financial scenarios.
+Meet the requirement for financial-grade strong data consistency.

 # Website O&M
-A full set of backup, recovery, monitoring and other O&M schemes are provided for website service requirements.
+A full set of backup, recovery, monitoring and other O&M schemes are provided for website services.